akash-sethi/angular-ninja/README.md

 # Angular-Ninja

 This project demonstrate the demo of MEAN stack application using latest Angular 5 version.
+This contain secured auth functionality allow transfering user data only by encoding it over network and then decoding on client application and after auth a home component user can make three attempt to guess the number on three continously wrong attempt user is forced logout and then needs to login again.

 ## Prerequisite
 Make sure you have installed all these: